Frequently Used Installer Configurations

 Use hostPath for Static Storage of Sysdig Components

-to configure static storage.
+in order to configure static storage.

 Based on the size